gbmhunter/blog/content/electronics/circuit-design/digital-logic/latches-and-flip-flops/_index.md

 {{% circuitjs data="CQAgjCAMB0l3BWcMBMcUHYMGZIA4UA2ATmIxAUgoqoQFMBaMMAKDAQmzRExRABYuPDHyqiKbDiC5Uw-fgKFyFY6ghYB3RX2XbwGQlE16wB6dxT8qkY4L689l67aFPzssza0z9hn2EJnbwsrdx4EQxt2CADZeWEdeNVaSRjAgTwEjKgeNVTwdIcikRzsPOiCqmxCTIdqzOSJLViQQgUWvCDKkE6s5lFjFrAUTKHho2b0-qzerxmxEv4GwcK8UfTcFRWqyAU66oms7AO6msOW7AQdDYO5i5OSzcOHYcz-EeeSkbeLNc+dMwtNx3DY6D5CO4ffgBLLQyLbLLEQwOOZI7pDdIgqp4BRo7A4owAGRAeIJQnxKnAIAAZgBDAA2AGc6NQbAAlEnIx72EoQHRwHjQJAoIU5GDqACyJni-DRujEQpYUrssLRKMF6i0cvSapKWPChiBoTmL3iL08xlOtUWMMhmTh4HBAy0L3GLw+Jt5H1NWxdX399j+nsD1r4TxsAHtpFQ2jloZA+EgYPBIGRCBEUEncrhpCAACIsKNCWNUeOJqCweBpjNZiAARUL0ggJYEYATrMrcGrhEzOTDnBAAGN6QBrFhAA" %}}

+{{% figure src="cmos-d-flipflop-on-breadboard.jpg" width="900px" caption="A D-type flip-flop made from 6 NAND gates (1 being a 3-input NAND gate), with each NAND gate being made from discrete P and N-channel MOSFETs (i.e. CMOS technology) in the TO-92 package.
+Everything was powered from a +5V rail.
+This goes to show you how many transistors are needed even for simple things such as a D flip-flop!" %}}

 #### D-Type Flip-Flops with Transmission Gates

 In reality, the actual D-type flip-flops you can buy can be much more complicated than what we have just discussed!
 This is the logic diagram for the Nexperia `74HC74` dual D-type flip-flop IC[^bib-nexperia-74hc74-ds]: